chestercodes/azure-devops-explorer/README.md

 once that is done can run by changing the values in the AzureDevopsExplorer.Console/Properties/localSettings.json file.

 the actions can be seen in the AzureDevopsExplorer.Application/Configuration/DataAction.cs file

+## Neo4j

+The data can be loaded into a docker container of neo4j.
+To spin this up, run docker compose in the root of the project.

+To make it load the latest entity values to neo4j use the `--load-to-neo4j` flag.